Fact-checked by the CapitalLendingNews editorial team

 | Pay-Yourself-First | Under 30 minutes | Savings-focused, high income earners | Savings rate increases by 5–10% |

 The 50/30/20 rule, popularized by Senator Elizabeth Warren in her book “All Your Worth,” splits income into needs (50%), wants (30%), and savings (20%).
 It is simpler but less precise.
-Zero-based budgeting forces category-level accountability that percentage-based methods cannot replicate.
+Category-level accountability is something percentage-based methods cannot replicate.

-For those managing irregular income — freelancers or gig workers — zero-based budgeting pairs well with income-averaging strategies.
+For those managing irregular income, freelancers or gig workers, this method pairs well with income-averaging strategies.
 Our resource on how a freelancer with irregular income should handle finances provides complementary guidance.

 What Mistakes Do Zero-Based Budgeting Beginners Most Often Make?